aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/external-secrets.md

   deletionPolicy: Retain
 ```

-Notice the `key` and the `secretStoreRef` parameter, pointing to the secret we stored on AWS Secrets Manager, and the `ClusterSecretStore` previously created.
-Also the `refreshInterval` is set to 1 hours, which means that the value from this secret will be checked and refreshed every hour.
+Notice the `key` and the `secretStoreRef` parameters pointing to the secret we stored on AWS Secrets Manager, and the `ClusterSecretStore` previously created.
+Also the `refreshInterval` is set to 1 hours which means that the value from this secret will be checked and refreshed every hour.

 But how do we use this ExternalSecret in our Pods?
-After we create this resouces, it automatically created a Kubernetes secret with the same name in the Namespace.
+After we create this resource it automatically created a Kubernetes secret with the same name in the namespace.

 ```bash
 $ kubectl -n catalog get secrets